I-CubeX/ofxICubeX/README.md

 - USB-microDig:
 - - USB Driver (https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx)
 - - ICubeX [Connect](http://infusionsystems.com/catalog/product_info.php/products_id/331)

+Linux:
+- USB-microDig:
+- - Tested with Ubuntu 10.04LTS, and Raspbian (For Raspberry Pi)
+- - UBB Driver built into most modern releases
+- - Serial->midi bridge, such as this [modified version of ttymidi](https://gist.github.com/johnty/de8b3d3041c7ee43accd) which passes SysEx data to/from the USB serial device.
+- Wi-microDig: to be tested/documented.

 iOS:
 - No special setup is required, other than making sure the required addons are in the path.